“Okay, that’s the last one.”

 Rarity couldn’t hold it in any longer and burst out into her musical laughter as Graves blushed a deep crimson once more.

-And yet for once, strangely, he really didn’t mind.
+And yet, strangely for once, he really didn’t mind.